cabbagecabbagecabbage/UNO/README.md

 We do not own the images used in this project.

-To visit the GitHub repository, go to https://github.com/ABehniwal/UNO
+To visit the original GitHub repository, go to https://github.com/ABehniwal/UNO

-To play the game, go to https://uno-fse.herokuapp.com/
+To play the game, go to https://uno-21wl.onrender.com/

 ## Rules
 - You need a minimum of 2 players to play and can play with a maximum of 10 players.